Getting Started

 • Track the 429 status codes and create a retry mechanism.
 You can use the Retry pattern with fixed or exponential backoff between retries instead of continuous retries.

 • Optimize code to get only required data.
 Make sure you only make requests that your application requires and avoid any unnecessary API calls.
-If you are using the IGS&BB API, you can use the WebSocket API to reduce the number of calls.
+If you are using the IGS API, you can use the WebSocket API to reduce the number of calls.

 • Cache data that is frequently used by your application.
 You can keep the static data on your side and reduce the number of requests to the external API.